 For example, let’s talk about the Music Industry.
 In the preparation for this article, I had a friend telling me how in 1999 the “Indie/Folk” genre could be considered a Small Niche covered only by small independent labels in the US.

 He further told me that after 2010 the World fell in love with Mumford and Sons, Lumineers and cities became crowded by people dressed like the Old West anywhere on the globe.
 Indie/Folk, banjos and hipsters become mainstream.

-Starting in a Small Niche doesn’t just require you to shout less in the market to be seen but it will give you a very strong position if the Niche grows and explodes.
+Starting in a niche or a hyper-niche doesn’t just require you to shout less in the market to be seen but it will give you a very strong position if the niche grows and explodes.